 It is important to know what your rights – and the laws – are if you are asked to work in conditions that you might deem detrimental to your health and safety in the short or long term.

 If you wish to report an unsafe environment or work situation, let your supervisor know and see if you can work on a remedy together.
-You can also start by contacting your steward for information and support.
+You can also start by contacting your steward or the MUNACA Health and Safety Committee for information and support.

 Below are some other resources that may be helpful.

 • In case of a workplace accident

 CNESST Claims Procedure

 Workplace Accidents and Occupational Diseases